 Steeped in history and prestige, here is the story of one of Champagne’s most emblematic family estates.
-Bollinger has been producing beautifully subtle and highly noble wines since 1829…so what, if anything, has changed in this time?
+Bollinger has been producing beautifully subtle and highly noble wines since 1829, becoming an emblem of great champagnes that are full of character.

 As can often be the case in the world of wine, Bollinger boasts of a deeply-rooted family tradition.
-Since its creation in 1829, the estate has remained independent and always in family hands, despite various crises and sudden changes in the lives of certain members.
+Since its creation in 1829, the estate has remained independent and always in family hands, despite various crises and sudden changes in the lives of certain members, which is pretty rare when it comes to the great Champagne houses.
 But history hasn’t paid too much mind to this, giving much more credit to the prestige brought about by Athanase Louis Emmanuel Hennequin de Villemont, the youngest of a noble family who owned a considerable domain in the Aÿ area.
 Whilst his status as an aristocrat prevented him from undertaking official business, he became associated with Joseph Bollinger and Paul Renaudin, two of the region’s connoisseurs, together with whom he created the Renaud-Bollinger company in 1829.

 Once officially formed, the domain grew in renown and saw the marriage of Joseph Bollinger to Athanase’s daughter.
 This marriage was to bring the destined paths of these two families much closer together.
 Over time, generations passed on the torch and sought increasing approval across the Channel.
 Their Champagnes received the Royal Warrant, and thus were approved and enjoyed by the court, the proof of which we find marked at the centre of the bottle.